OWASP/samm/Current Releases/v2.0b/core/design/d-security-architecture.md

 ## Maturity 2
 ### Benefit
-The organisation leverages common security solutions.
+The organization leverages common security solutions.

 ### Activity
 Identify shared infrastructure or services with security functionality.
 These typically include single-sign-on services, access control or entitlements services, logging and monitoring services or application-level firewalling.
 Collect and evaluat reusable systems to assemble a list of such resources and categorize them by the security mechanism they fulfill.
 Consider each resource in terms of why a development or an operations team would want to integrate with it, i.e. the benefits of using the shared resource.